segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 ![](images/PersonalizeSchema.png)

 Scroll down to the "Schema definition" editor.
 Dataset schemas in Personalize are represented in [Avro](https://avro.apache.org/docs/current/spec.html).
-For detailed information on Personalize schema definitions, please see: https://docs.aws.amazon.com/personalize/latest/dg/how-it-works-dataset-schema.html.
+For detailed information on Personalize schema definitions, see: https://docs.aws.amazon.com/personalize/latest/dg/how-it-works-dataset-schema.html.

 > Avro is a remote procedure call and data serialization framework developed within Apache's Hadoop project.
 It uses JSON for defining data types and protocols, and serializes data in a compact binary format.